SamuelSwartzberg/2020-TU-BO-WWW-Website/posts/printing-press-german.md

-title:Printing ‘German’?
-The Printing Press and the Standardization of Early New High German date:01.10.2019 abstract:How did the printing press impact the standardization of German=
+title::Printing ‘German’?
+The Printing Press and the Standardization of Early New High German date::01.10.2019 abstract::How did the printing press impact the standardization of German=

 # Early New High German and the idea of Standard German